cosynus-lix/docker_tutorial/README.md

 ## 1. Hello World

-We define an image printing `hello world`.
+We define an image printing `hello world` and then we instantiate a container running that image.

-### A Dockerfile defines (declaratively) a docker image.
+### Creating a Dockerfile

-Create a file named `Dockerfile` in a separate directory:
+A Dockerfile defines (declaratively) a docker image.
+Create a file named `Dockerfile` in a *separate* directory:

 ```Docker
 # Base the container on the ubuntu image